Patient education: Fibromyalgia (Beyond the Basics)

 Fatigue and sleep disturbances — Persistent fatigue occurs in more than 90 percent of people with fibromyalgia.
 Most people complain of unusually light, unrefreshing, or nonrestorative sleep.
 Difficulties falling asleep, awakening repeatedly during the night, and feeling exhausted upon awakening are also common problems.

 Depression and anxiety — Approximately 30 percent of people with fibromyalgia have major depression at the time of their diagnosis; the incidence of depression or anxiety in people with fibromyalgia is as high as 74 and 60 percent, respectively, over a lifetime.
-(See "Patient information: Depression in adults (Beyond the Basics)".)
+(See "Patient education: Depression in adults (Beyond the Basics)".)

 Infectious diseases — Chronic pain and tenderness may be triggered by some infections, such as Lyme disease.
-Continued symptoms of fibromyalgia are not due to “chronic” Lyme disease.
-(See "Patient information: Lyme disease symptoms and diagnosis (Beyond the Basics)".)
+Continued symptoms of fibromyalgia are not due to "chronic" Lyme disease.
+(See "Patient education: Lyme disease symptoms and diagnosis (Beyond the Basics)".)

 There are no specific laboratory or imaging tests used to diagnose fibromyalgia.
 Thus, the diagnosis is typically based upon a thorough patient history, a complete physical examination, and blood tests, which are used to exclude conditions with similar symptoms.